 What is Zero Trust Exactly?

 Firstly, Zero Trust does not refer to a specific technology but rather to a security strategy you need to implement.
-For this strategy you will incorporate technology, but also your company culture, organization architectures and the process you use.
+For this strategy, you will incorporate technology, but also your company culture, organizational architecture and the process you use.

 This strategy is based on three core principles: